-Medical leave is absence to care for a personal serious health condition, such as identified on the back of the Health Certification to be completed by the individual’s health care provider.
+Medical leave is absence to care for a personal serious health condition, as confirmed by the employee's Healthcare provider.

 Holding the job.
-The job is held for up to 12 weeks in any 12 month period.
+For FMLA eligible employees, the job is held for up to 12 weeks in any 12 month period.
 In the case of intermittent leave or a reduced work schedule, the job is held for the time equivalent of 12 weeks of the employee's work schedule.
-If paid time is accrued beyond 12 weeks, whether as sick time or vacation, the job is held for the duration of the paid time.
-If department operations permit, the employing department may hold the job beyond 12 weeks or beyond the duration of paid sick time.
+If department operations permit, the employing department may hold the job beyond 12 weeks.

 If the staff member has at least five years of continuous service with Northwestern University, their job is held for a s long as the employee continues to qualify for Extended Sick Time (EST) (up to six months).

 Staff members who need additional leave but have lost job protection by exhausting their FMLA and/or EST, should contact our Office of Equal Opportunity and Access to request additional leave as an accommodation under the American's with Disabilities Act.

 Pay.
 Benefits eligible staff who have at least six months of continuous service with Northwestern University are eligible for Extended Sick Time (EST) benefits.
 EST pays out at 100% of the employee's salary, after satisfying a 7 consecutive day wait period.
 Incidental Sick Time (IST), vacation, and personal floating holiday time can be used to cover the 7 day wait period.
 EST benefits do not apply to intermittent medical leaves.

 If a staff member is not eligible for EST, they must use their own Incidental Sick Time, vacation, and personal floating holiday time to receive pay during their leave.
 Once this time is exhuasted, the remainder of the leave would be unpaid.